Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Putting Down Targets at Range

-Check out the review of my go-to outdoor range (Angeles Shooting Range in Sylmar, CA) for how one place does it.
+Check out the review of my old go-to outdoor ranges (Angeles Shooting Range in Sylmar, CA) to see how they do it.

 Pro Tip: Flattery Will Get You Everywhere